MaxSC4/EasyCraterSim/README.md

 - Download a GIF showcasing the evolution of the crater
 - Choose between **Single Crater Simulation** or **Comparison Mode** *(WIP)*

+# 🧠 Work in progress
+- **Comparison Mode :** A new mode able to compare two craters, either side by side or by overlaying
+- **Multipages :** Handling multipages on Streamlit to make the UI even clearer!
+- **Reverse Simulation :** Choose a crater and EasyCraterSim will estimate the impactor's parameters!

 ## 🖼️ Interface Preview
 ![EasyCraterSim Interface](images/easycratersim.png)